Martin-Coetzee-FABI/orthofinder-phylogenetics-pipeline/README.md

 All code was reviewed, tested, and validated by the author on real bacterial proteome datasets.
-The underlying bioinformatics tools (OrthoFinder, DIAMOND, MAFFT, trimAl, IQ-TREE) and the scientific decisions regarding their application are the responsibility of the authors.
+The underlying bioinformatics tools (OrthoFinder, DIAMOND, MAFFT, trimAl, IQ-TREE) and the scientific decisions regarding their application are the responsibility of the author.

 > Anthropic.
 (2025). *Claude Code* (Version claude-sonnet-4-5).
 > https://claude.ai/code